MrSentinel137/WebWizard/README.md

 ## Key Features

-- **🔍 Web Scraping**: Utilize DuckDuckGo for efficient internet data gathering.
+- **🔍 Web Scraping**: Utilize DuckDuckGo for internet data gathering.
 - **⚡ Fast Access**: Leverage the Groq API for quick responses from various language models.
 - **🗄️ Vector Storage**: Use ChromaDB for effective data storage and retrieval.
 - **🖥️ User-Friendly Interface**: Built with Shiny, offering an interactive and smooth user experience.